FreshThreadz/Fresh-Threadz-RnR/README.md

 With two servers, our backend application was now able to reach our goal of 1000 requests per second and got our error rate to 0%.
 I wanted to push for greataer results however, two servers alone could not handle over 1000 requests without crashing so we added a third.

 ##### Three Servers #####
-A third server was able to help us reach 1200 requests per second, but caused error rate to increase.
-This was a trade-off I would have to consider when trying to optimize.
+A third server at 1000 was actually slower than two servers, but was able to help us reach 1200 requests per second with some error rate.
+This was a trade-off to consider when trying to scale to handle more requests per second.

 ##### Adding cache #####
 However, after adding caching to our Nginx, we were able to hit up to 5000 requests per second and peaking at 7000.